tabrezdn1/is601-mid-2024/readme.md

 Incorporated key design patterns to address software design challenges.
 Below are the features and the incorporated design patterns implemented for them:
 - **Command Pattern:** Structure commands within the REPL for effective calculation and history management.
 - **Singleton Pattern:** The Singleton pattern ensures a class has only one instance and provides a global point of access to it. `CommandHistoryManager` class uses the Singleton pattern.
-- **Factory Method:** Menu command is using this design pattern to accept `commandHandler` instance to load all the registered plugins as commands for the app.
+- **Factory Method:** Menu command uses this design pattern to accept `commandHandler` instance to load all the registered plugins as commands for the app.
 - **Memento Pattern:** The functionality of `CommandHistoryManager` has a resemblance to the Memento pattern, which is used to capture and externalize an object's internal state so that the object can be restored to this state later.
-- **Stratergy Patten:** CSV command could also have been implemented with Stratergy Pattern, but that would mean we have to manually register the command and would add conditions check to plugin architecture.
+- **Stratergy Patten:** CSV command could also have been implemented with Stratergy Pattern, but that would mean we have to manually register the command and add conditions check to plugin architecture.

 Please [View the document](docs/design_patterns.md) for additional details on how each design pattern is implemented and what is the challenge that it covers.